uib/cetcarbonplanner/README.md

 ### `Plot`

 This React component uses the React-Vis library to draw column diagrams.
+The emissions calculations are also done here.

 ### `Answertable`